RELATED EVENTSMarch 24, 2014

 Roger Trigg, of St Cross College, Oxford, is senior research fellow in the Ian Ramsey Centre, University of Oxford, and a member of Oxford's...

-Kyle Vander Meulen joined the Berkley Center in January 2011.
-Before coming to the Center, he completed his master's studies in Divinity at the...
+PROJECT STAFFKyle Vander Meulen joined the Berkley Center in January 2011.
+Before coming to the center, he completed his master's studies in Divinity at the...

 Recent decades have seen an explosion of academic interest in the anthropological, philosophical, psychological, and biological basis of religious experience as a human universal.
 Scholars across the natural and social sciences have deepened their exploration of religion as it intersects with questions of individual and collective identity, ethics, and action.
 The project will institute a standing seminar series to bring leading scholars to present their findings and explore their implications for the idea of religious freedom.
 The seminars will generate an extended conversation among scholars from the humanities, social sciences, and natural sciences, and inform the core research carried out across the project's four other thematic areas.